-Tour world history from creation to the present!
+Tour world history from creation to the 20th century!

-- Get the very best of level B and C in one exciting year!
-Give your kids a foundational overview of world history.
+- Get the very best of History / Bible / Literature B and C in one exciting year!

 - Relax with complete lesson plans and materials for homeschool success.